Kim Little: Great Britain Olympic team

 Despite opposition from Scottish Football Association with regard to Scottish players playing on a British team, Little was in favour of participating in the Great Britain team at the 2012 London Olympics: "I don't see why anyone would want to stop a player from playing at a massive tournament like the Olympics, it's the biggest sporting event ever.
 If I get the opportunity I'll grab it with both hands – I would definitely play."

 Little was called up to the 18-player squad, one of only two non-English players chosen by team manager Hope Powell, the other being fellow Scot Ifeoma Dieke.
 Little chose not to sing the national anthem of the United Kingdom before the team's first competitive game, a 1–0 win against New Zealand.
 The Daily Telegraph newspaper reported that the British Olympic Association were angered by this.
 Hope Powell said she was not concerned, as some players prefer not to interrupt their pre-match preparation by singing the anthem.
 Two male Welsh footballers also made personal decisions to not sing the anthem.

 Little provided two assists in the team's second group stage match, a 3–0 win against Cameroon.
 After winning all three matches and finishing at the top of the table for Group E in the group stage of the tournament, Great Britain advanced to the quarter finals where they faced Canada in front of 28,828 spectators at City of Coventry Stadium.
 Little started the match and played for 82 minutes, but Great Britain lost 2–0 and were knocked out of the tournament.

 Little was one of two Scots selected by Great Britain for the 2020 Summer Olympics, which were delayed until 2021 due to the COVID-19 pandemic.
 Great Britain again reached the quarter-final of the Olympic tournament, where they lost 4–3 to Australia.

 Style of play

-Little typically plays as the advanced midfielder in Laura Harvey's 4–3–3 formation, but occupies a deeper role when playing for Scotland.
+Little typically played as the advanced midfielder in Laura Harvey's 4–3–3 formation, but occupied a deeper role when playing for Scotland.
 In an interview with FIFA.com in July 2012, Little said: "Nearly all my goals come from midfield.
 That's my natural position.
 But I'm a player who always tries to make forward runs, be positive and to create and score goals."

 Personal life

-Little confirmed in an interview in 2014 that she had been in a long-term relationship with professional footballer Tom Pett.
+Little is part of the No More Red with Arsenal, which is against knife violence.
+She is also completing the UEFA A Licence course.
+Several of her Arsenal teammates have credited her as a mentor and influence.
 In 2016, she appeared in a national campaign for Athlete Ally.